 Can you major in Linguistics, Near Eastern Studies or International Relations and still attend medical school?
 Absolutely.
 Just be sure to consult the college website or discuss with admissions officers prior to enrolling that you can take all the pre-med courses as your electives.

 • Determine the access to clinical exposure.
-While COVID has limited many traditional clinical opportunities over the last 18 months, clinical volunteering is expected to reopen shortly.
 Selecting a college with a hospital system, or near a large system, is worth considering.
 Many med school applicants tell stories of being unable to find opportunities given the type or location of college attended.
 Browsing the pre-med websites of colleges will be a good indicator if that college offers a strong network for pre-meds.

 • Seek out a supportive network.
 While many colleges have active pre-health communities, some colleges have stronger support networks than others.
 Look for colleges and universities with active Pre-Med clubs as well as chapters of AMSA/American Medical Student Association or Alpha Epsilon Delta, the Health Pre-Professional Honors Society.
 A vibrant pre-health community will ensure you are well connected to resources and peer support.

 Human medicine, and similar health professions such as veterinary or dental medicine, is an exciting and rewarding field, but you’ll need to work hard and plan well in advance to achieve your goals.

 Dani has a BA from University of California – Los Angeles, an MA from Columbia University, an MS from University of Pennsylvania and a D.Phil. from University of Cambridge.
 She has worked in graduate and/or medical admissions at Columbia University, University of Pennsylvania, University of Southern California, and University of California – Irvine.